02 – Erica Roe Streaks at Twickenham.

 08 – XPT (Express Passenger Train) begins service in NSW, Australia.

-10 – The US imposes economic sanction on Libya, in response to the country’s involvement with terrorist organisations like the PLO.
+10 – The US imposes economic sanctions on Libya in response to the country’s involvement with terrorist organisations like the PLO.

 11 – British government announces its intention to buy the US Trident 2 system to replace Polaris.